adipro/starter-academic/content/project/array-optimisation/index.md

 ---

 Most studies on optimisation of arrays of wave energy converters are concerned with maximising the overall power output as the optimisation objective.
 Attempts to include cost into the optimisation are usually made by using the ratio between power and cost as the objective.
-Here we consider this problem from a multiobjective perspective.
+In this project, our PhD student, Daniel Raj David, considers this problem from a multiobjective perspective.
 Instead of a single solution, multiple solutions are sought, which provide an insight into which array configurations are favoured for each of the different objectives.